Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Simulation Studies

 The single-arm problem where all costs are i.i.d. samples from an unknown distribution is first considered.
 The estimation performance of the SA and EVT methods is compared.
-The experiments consists in performing $M=1,\!000$ independent runs.
+The experiments consist of performing $M=1,\!000$ independent runs.
 Each run consists in sequentially sampling $n=5000$ independent costs from the single arm, and every time a new sample is observed the CVaR estimates are updated according to both respective methods.

 Three families of distributions are considered for the arm costs: GPD, Weibull (WE) and lognormal (LN).
 The density of the last two is given by